 I have other questions that were not answered here.
 Who can I contact?

-The coordinator for the Center for Sexualities and Gender Diversity, Sarah Holmes, can help with many inquiries.
-Contact her at email@example.com or 207-780-5767.
+Contact Sarah Holmes, Assistant Dean of Students and Deputy Title IX Coordinator, at email@example.com or 207-780-5767.
 Housing questions not answered above may be directed to Residential Life, firstname.lastname@example.org.